mweisgut/IMIB/evaluation_results/README.md

 We used the C++ standard library version `libstdc++.so.6.0.28`.

 # Evaluation Results
-The content of this directory is complementary to our submission of the GvDB21 workshops.
+The content of this directory is complementary to our submission to the GvDB21 workshop.
 We provide the descriptions of all benchmark cases and the evaluation graphs as PDF files in this directory.

 In terms of lookup duration evaluations, we used one million lookup operations in the respective benchmark cases.